ApaDoctor/currency_converter/README.md

 # Currency converter API and CLI client
 [![Build Status](https://travis-ci.org/ApaDoctor/currency_converter.svg?branch=master)](https://travis-ci.org/ApaDoctor/currency_converter) [![BCH compliance](https://bettercodehub.com/edge/badge/ApaDoctor/currency_converter?branch=master)](https://bettercodehub.com/)

+### Its better to use NoSQL database instead of postgres
+But i've used Postgres because it was in position requirements:)

 ## Run
 There are Docker containers in the project.
 If you want to create it and run following command: